andreigue/vex-123-for-parents/vex123_parent_guide.md

 4. Activate the program and watch the robot in action.
 Use the orange Step button together to track each step and confirm the sequence's flow.

 ![Sequence exercise 14](./figures/ex14-colored-obstacles.jpg)
-*Sequence checking for all 3 colors, and having the robot act different depending on the color in front.*
+*Sequence checking for all 3 colors, and having the robot act differently depending on the color in front.*

 If your child can read and comprehend the program, they are showing a readiness to progress in their coding journey, fully equipped to tackle the next challenges that await.